w3c/wot-testing/events/2022.12.Online/README.md

    - Focus on resolving at-risk items
    - Capture/Update Implementation Descriptions
    - Gather Testimonials - perhaps a separate document -> main call
+ * Evaluate implementability of the Profile specification
+   - Constraints on Things
+   - Constraints on Consumers
+   - Interoperability constraints

 ## Contributions
 If you are participating in the testfest, please do the following: